What if I have a problem paying my rent?

 Our staff will do all that they can to assist any tenant who finds

-Our staff can also give you information and advice on housing benefits.
-We can also put you in touch with other organisations who can give you advice about any debt that is worrying you, not just your rent.
+Our staff can also give you information and advice on Housing Benefit & Universal Credit and put you in touch with other organisations who can give you advice about any debt that is worrying you, not just your rent.
 Please remember it is your responsibility to keep your rent account up to date.

 Although we take a sympathetic view if people are experiencing difficulty in paying rent, we must still maximise the income we receive and as such we will take action against any tenant who does not pay their rent or maintain arrangements to repay rent arrears.
 Rent arrears may prevent a transfer or mutual exchange application.

-If you work part-time or have a low paid job you can apply for Housing Benefit.
+If you work part-time or have a low paid job may be eleigble for assistance with your housing costs via Housing Benefit OR Universal Credit.
 Housing Benefit (HB)(or rent rebate) is a government subsidy administered by the local authority (Glasgow City Council), which helps people who are on lower incomes to pay their rent.
 If you qualify for a rebate, you will pay a reduced rent (or perhaps no rent at all) every month.

-If you are in any doubt as to whether you would qualify for Housing Benefit then you should apply, the worst they can say is no. If you apply for housing benefit, it is important that you submit a fully completed claim, with all information complete.
+If you are in any doubt as to whether you would qualify for assistance then you should apply, the worst they can say is no. If you apply for housing benefit or universal credit it is important that you submit a fully completed claim, with all information complete.
 If additional information is requested, you must ensure that this is provided straight away as failure can result in your claim being made ineligible.

-If you do not receive Housing Benefit and feel that you may be entitled to this please contact the Association, where staff will be happy to advise you.
+If you do not receive Housing Costs Financial Assistance and feel that you may be entitled to this please contact the Association, where staff will be happy to advise you.